 If you are interested in attending a Forum, please email firstname.lastname@example.org.

 In this series, Artists & Communities, veteran community arts leaders come together in conversation with emerging community arts leaders to share their visions for, experiences with, and challenges to making healthy, equitable, vibrant communities through arts and culture.
 As community-based work receives more recognition, and intersections and collaborations become stronger, these conversations illuminate just how artists and community arts leaders can work to sustain and maintain healthy communities through their practice.
-A total of ten conversations will be published monthly from January-October 2016.

 The Books and the Blueprint